aleph2c/miros/doc/recipes.rst

 Deferring and Recalling An Event
 ^^^^^^^^^^^^^^^^^^
-There will be situations where you want to post a kind of artificial event into a queue which won't immediately be acted upon by your chart.
+There will be situations where you want to post a kind of artificial event into a queue which won't immediately be acted upon by your startchart.
 It is an `artificial` event, because your chart is making it up, it isn't being given to it by the outside world.
 It is a way for your chart to build up a kind of processing pressure that can be relieved when you have the cycles to work on things.